McCourt School of Public Policy (MSPP)

 4. Initial appointment of Professors and Associate Professors of the Practice shall be made:

-3. In accordance with University policy.
+3. In accordance with University and Main Campus policy.

 5. Reappointments for Professors and Associate Professors of the Practice and promotions from Associate Professor to Professor of the Practice shall:

-3. Be in accordance with University policy.
+3. Be in accordance with University and Main Campus policy.

 2. Teaching Professors

 1. Teaching Professors may be appointed at the Assistant, Associate, or Full Professor level.
-Faculty members holding these three ranks shall collectively be known as the Teaching Faculty.

 3. Program Directors